wolf81/composer/README.md

 _*PLEASE NOTE:*
 In the above example we see a layout that has a border margin of 10 on all sides.
 The `Border` contains a vertical stack with 2 child elements.
-The top element has a minimum widget of 0 and height of 50, but stretches horizontally & vertically.
-The bottom element has a similar size but only stretches horizontally._
+The top element has a minimum width of 0 and height of 50, but stretches horizontally & vertically.
+The bottom element has the same size but only stretches horizontally._

-A layout file *SHOULD* return a single root layout and *NOT* contain any require statements.
+A layout file *MUST* return a single root layout and *NOT* contain any require statements.

 Optionally a layout file may include other layout files as follows: